engineerturph/diethelper/README.md

 # diethelper

 It is gonna be like appsecret apps diet part.
+Added to directory